Skip to Main Content

 Economy

 Since its independence from Britain in 1957, Malaysia’s economic record has been one of Asia’s best.
-Despite the Asian financial crisis, Malaysia has successfully sustained strong economic growth together with a stable currency and low inflation for a substantial part of the past three decades.
+Malaysia has successfully sustained strong economic growth together with a stable currency and low inflation for a substantial part of the past three decades.

-Malaysia today is a middle-income country with a multi-sector economy based on services and manufacturing.
+Today, Malaysia is a middle-income country with a multi-sector economy based on services and manufacturing.
 Malaysia is one of the world’s largest exporters of semiconductor devices, electrical goods and appliances.
-While Malaysia has one of the highest standards of living in SE Asia, despite long-term efforts of the government to improve the economic status of native ‘Malays’ through preferences, the Chinese have generally continued their long-standing dominance of the economy.

 Leading Exports – Commodities: Semiconductors and electronic equipment, petroleum and liquefied natural gas, wood and wood products, palm oil, rubber, textiles, chemicals, solar panels